avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 **Definition of Natural Language Processing**
 Natural Language Processing is part of the machine learning/AI pipeline, where a variety of tasks are applied in order to process text data and format it in a way so that the computer can read the data and perform analysis.

-*In this blog post I will discuss a few different approaches for pre-processing text so that the text is ready to process for machine learning and rule-based algorithms specifically in regards to topic modelling with the use of Twitter text data.
+*In this blog post I will discuss a few different approaches for pre-processing text so that the text is ready to process for machine learning and rule-based algorithms.
+Specifically, in regards to topic modelling with the use of Twitter text data.
 This blog post is Part 3 in a series of posts in regard to [collecting twitter data on the US Presidential Election](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}.*

 ## Stemming and Lemmatization
 ![Alternate image text](/images/twitter/dictionary.jpg)

 Each document contains a vector of words (terms), in this case, the document is the tweet.
 Sentence tokenization separates each word into a matrix where each term is a feature.
-For example, if sentance (or document) contains the term **sit**, and another document contains the term **sitting**.
+For example, if a sentance (or document) contains the term **sit**, and another document contains the term **sitting**.
 The terms will end up in separate columns even though the meaning is the same.
-This is where stemming and lemmatization comes into play.
-Stemming and Lemmatization are two separate approaches for stripping a term within a document so that a document matrix is reduced and the complexity of data decreases.
+This is where stemming and lemmatization may be beneficial.
+Stemming and Lemmatization are two separate approaches for stripping a term within a document so that a document matrix is reduced and thus the complexity of data decreases.
 Reducing size and complexity of a model is beneficial for achieving model accuracy and for reducing computationally memory and time.

 Two approaches to reducing the term: Stemming and Lemmatization.